solids4foam/solids4foam/tutorials/fluidSolidInteraction/beamInCrossFlow/README.md

 ---

-## Expected results
+## Expected Results

 The incoming flow imparts pressure and viscous forces on the plate, causing it to bend.
-Following some initial transient effects, the flow and beam reach steady-state.
+Following some initial transient effects, the flow and beam reach a steady-state.

 ![](images/fs_over_2.PNG)